4 Ways to Speed Up Newsletter Production

 “Easier said than done,” you say?
 You just don’t have the time to write and produce newsletters once a week or can’t think of anything to write about that often, perhaps?

 Fortunately both problems are easily overcome.
-Here are five ways to make it easy to write, edit and email your newsletter to your list on a regular basis.
+Here are four ways to make it easy to write, edit and email your newsletter to your list on a regular basis.

 Sure, it’s your company newsletter, but there’s no reason any of it has to be written by you or your staff.
 A good freelance writer who knows your industry can get the job done quickly and professionally.
 Depending on your preferences and the deal you cut with the writer, the articles can carry the writer’s byline or go out under your name or the company’s name without attribution to the writer.